 The Student Conduct Committee is composed of five members, appointed by the President, to include:

 - One support staff member

-The chair of the Student Conduct Appeals Committee will be selected by the committee.
-The Dean of Students will be responsible for presenting evidence of charges to the committee.
+The chair of the Student Conduct Committee will be selected by the committee.
+The Dean of Student Success will be responsible for presenting evidence of charges to the committee.

 - Procedural Duties:

-At least seven (7) working days prior to the date set for a hearing before the committee, the Dean of Students will send a certified letter to the student’s last known address providing the student with the following information:
+At least seven (7) working days prior to the date set for a hearing before the committee, the Dean of Student Success will send a certified letter to the student’s last known address providing the student with the following information:

-- A restatement of the charge or charges
+- A statement of the charge or charges

 - The time and place of the hearing